Maximilian-Winter/mingus/docs/GRAMMAR_AND_AST.md

 Each `ParameterNode` carries a `resolvedSymbol` pointer set by the SymbolTableBuilder (Pass 1).
 This eliminates the V1 `scanForParamSymbols()` pass that had to scan lambda bodies to map parameter names to allocas.
 Now codegen reads `param->resolvedSymbol` directly.

-### 7.7 PointerTypeNode for Both Pointers and References
+### 7.7 PointerTypeNode for Pointers, References, and Rvalue References

-Rather than having separate `PointerTypeNode` and `ReferenceTypeNode` in the AST, the parser produces `PointerTypeNode` for both `T*` and `T&`, distinguished by the `isReference` flag.
+Rather than having separate `PointerTypeNode`, `ReferenceTypeNode`, and `RvalueReferenceTypeNode` in the AST, the parser produces `PointerTypeNode` for `T*`, `T&`, and `T&&`, distinguished by the `isReference` and `isRvalueReference` flags.
 The semantic passes unwrap reference types: the TypeResolver sets `VariableSymbol::isReference = true` and stores the base type, not the reference wrapper.
+Rvalue references (`T&&`) are used for move constructor parameters.
+Note that `&&` is parsed as the `LogicalAndOperator` token due to ANTLR's longest-match rule.

 ### 7.8 Expression Body Desugaring